 The June 2023 update of this document, while building on the January update, simply clarified ratings/risk level of environments associated with implementation of Targeted Financial Sanctions (TFS).
 The January 2023 update spoke to sanctions screening without duly extending to the core TFS measures as required in law.
-See additional explanation around measures in the table on effectiveness ratings on the amended part J(iii) of Annexure A.
+See additional explanation around measures in the table on effectiveness ratings on page 18 and the amended part J(iii) on page 33.